lbryio/lbry-desktop/ui/component/channelSections/overview.md

 - The only section available for now is "Featured Channels" (FC).
 Channel owners
   can create multiple Featured Channels lists.

+### _2022-10-28:_ Re-implementation Notes
+- The collection-based implementation did not turn out well, as the dependency on the blockchain made certain operations like editing and sorting harder to use/implement.
+- The Commentron's `setting.List|Update` API is now used to store the data instead.

 ## Behavioral

 ### Channel Page: Tabs